 Usually, the UV index is higher during summer, from 09:00 to 18:00, depending on the area where you’re living.

 It’s very important to know your skin type and when the UV index is higher in your area.
 These things will help you protect your skin and avoid the sun.

 I know that this will sound stupid, but… sunscreen is your last option.
 The safest way to protect your skin during summer is to avoid the sunlight during 09:00 to 18:00, when the UV index is the most dangerous.
 I know that this sounds a bit extreme, but if you don’t have something urgent to do – that requires you to go in the sunlight – then don’t do it.
 UV radiations are more dangerous than you imagine.

-The second step is to wear long sleeve clothes to protect your skin from the sun.
+The second step is to wear long sleeve clothing to protect your skin from the sun.
 This sounds also like a very bad piece of advice, but materials like silk or flax can be very comfy and protective at the same time.
-Also wear white clothes, or any other fair colour; it won’t attract the sun as much as a dark colour.
+Also, wear white clothes or any other fair colour you like; it won’t attract the sun as much as a dark colour.

 If you really have to go outside, then here’s how to protect your skin during summer